 Notes

-Choose fillets of similar thickness: This helps the salmon cook at the same rate, so one piece does not dry out before the other is done.Leave the skin on: The skin helps hold the salmon together on the grill and makes it easier to flip.Keep the garlic butter over low heat: Garlic can burn quickly, so low heat helps the butter melt gently while softening the garlic without making it taste bitter.Do not force the salmon: If it sticks to the grates when you try to lift it, let it cook a little longer.
-Salmon usually releases more easily when it is ready to flip.Use a thin spatula if you have one: A fish spatula or other thin metal spatula can slide under the salmon more easily and help keep the fillets from breaking apart.Salmon internal temperature guide: 120–125°F for medium-rare, 125–135°F for medium, 135–145°F for medium-well, and 145°F for well done.Remember that salmon keeps cooking after grilling: The fillets will continue to rise in temperature after they come off the grill, so pulling them from the grill just before they reach your target temperature can help keep them moist.
+Choose fillets of similar thickness: This helps the salmon cook at the same rate, so one piece does not dry out before the other is done.Skin on or off:Skin-on salmon is easier to grill because the skin helps hold the fillet together and adds a layer of protection from the grates.
+Skinless salmon can still work, but it is more delicate and more likely to break apart.
+For extra insurance, use a grill basket.Keep the garlic butter over low heat: Garlic can burn quickly, so low heat helps the butter melt gently while softening the garlic without making it taste bitter.Do not force the salmon: If it sticks to the grates when you try to lift it, let it cook a little longer.
+Salmon usually releases more easily when it is ready to flip.Use a thin spatula if you have one: A fish spatula or other thin metal spatula can slide under the salmon more easily and help keep the fillets from breaking apart.Salmon internal temperature guide: 120–125°F for medium-rare, 125–135°F for medium, 135–145°F for medium-well, and 145°F for well done.Remember that salmon keeps cooking after grilling: The fillets will continue to rise 5°F in temperature after they come off the grill, so pulling them from the grill just before they reach your target temperature can help keep them moist.